Skip to main content

 • Resolved: Resolutions are in the control of relying parties and can be implemented immediately.

 • Pending resolutions: Pending resolutions can only be resolved with the introduction of a new industry standard.
 The industry standard must then be implemented by browsers, operating systems, credential providers, or hardware providers.
-The FIDO Alliance lists pending resolutions when a standard is actively pursued in the ecosystem and there is information about the standard is available to the general public.
+The FIDO Alliance lists pending resolutions when a standard is actively pursued in the ecosystem and there is information about the standard available to the general public.
 This process often starts with an explainer that is available publicly on GitHub.
 For example, the WebAuthn Conditional Registration Extension is an explainer.
 This particular explainer is dated August 2023 and the functionality described in the explainer is now available in iOS version 18.
 Other operating systems and credential managers will likely also implement the functionality described in the explainer.

 • No current resolution: Items with no current resolution can be mitigated but not fully resolved.
 In these cases, the FIDO Alliance believes it is important and helpful to describe the item, even when the root cause can not be resolved by the relying party.
 This transparency helps organizations proactively plan for potential edge case issues.